top of page

 “Yoga etiquette” is really about thoughtfulness...
 Ways to help and make the yoga experience the best it can be for everyone who comes into our House.
 Let’s establish these ground rules together.
 Good etiquette will make it more pleasant and respectful for everyone.

 • BE ON TIME: Arrive to the the studio at least 15 minutes before your class starts.
 Habitual tardiness is not a recipe for success and will not be tolerated.
 Please note, arriving late may result in you not gaining entrance into the class.
-We understand things happen, give us a call and we can accommodate your late arrival if it is within 5 minutes of the class start time…please do not make it a habit.

 • Lock it up: Don’t bring your stuff with you into the yoga room.
 Utilize the cubbies provided in both men’s and ladies’ change rooms.
 Or, leave your belongings in your car.
 WATER, MAT AND TOWEL IN THE HOT ROOM!
 Nothing else is needed.